digital-blueprint/handbook/docs/relay/production.md

 * `php bin/console cache:clear` to clear the cache and warm it up again

-* (optional) `php bin/console messenger:stop-workers` in case you have workers running (via supervisor) they need to be stopped, so the next task they execute uses the newly deployed code.
+* (optional) `php bin/console dbp:relay:core:queue:restart` in case you have
+   workers running (via supervisor) they need to be stopped, so the next task they execute uses the newly deployed code.

 * (optional) Use [cachetool](https://github.com/gordalina/cachetool) to clear
   the opcache.
 This is required if you use php-fpm and don't restart it between